 It also says the proposal could result in diverse programmers, like those serving the LGBT community, losing control of how their content is presented.

-The group suggested the FCC would be better off switching gears and adopt the other, app-based, proposal—backed by cable and other ISPs—and also offered up by FCC's Downloadable Security Technology Advisory Committee (DSTAC).
+The group suggested the FCC would be better off switching gears and adopt the other, app-based, proposal--backed by cable and other ISPs--and also offered up by FCC's Downloadable Security Technology Advisory Committee (DSTAC)

 The partnership also echoed criticisms of edge providers' lack of diversity in employment and leadership which reduces the clarity of the lens through which privacy protections are viewed.
 "Historically, these companies have been bad actors with regards to protecting customer privacy and have only changed their privacy policies when they face litigation for said policies."

-"In a digital world where privacy is already limited, why would we want to provide a loop hole for companies to further track our habits," Chris Wood, executive director of the partnership, told B&C, "especially when these companies have proved over time that they are willing to sacrifice our data and privacy for their profits.
-Furthermore, we only need to look at recent headlines in North Carolina, Mississippi or others to see that our community is too vulnerable to have companies 'self-certify' they're doing the right thing.
+"In a digital world where privacy is already limited, why would we want to provide a loop hole for companies to further track our habits?," Chris Wood, executive director of the partnership, told Multichannel News, "especially when these companies have proved over time that they are willing to sacrifice our data and privacy for their profits.
+Furthermore, we only need to look at recent headlines in North Carolina, Mississippi or others to see that our community is too vulnerable have companies 'self-certify' they're doing the right thing.
 The FCC needs to fully consider the impact this decision could have on the LGBT community and other niche or minority communities for years to come."

 The partnership is only the latest in a line of diversity advocates raising red flags about the impact on programmers and privacy.

-Asked about the set-top proposal, Wheeler said in a C-SPAN interview this week that the FCC respects programming assets.
+Asked about the set-top proposal, FCC Chairman Tom Wheeler said in a C-SPAN interview this week that the FCC respects programming assets.
 He said the FCC did not want Google substituting commercials or putting windows around it, and that if the FCC proposal language needed adjusting, it could be fixed.
 "If that language isn't good enough, tell us how to fix it," he said.